What are patient-reported measures (PRMs)?

 This artwork will be uploaded on to iPad devices and displayed at proof-of-concept sites.

-Would you like to be involved in the PRMs Aboriginal Health Working Group?
-Contact us at ACI-PRM@health.nsw.gov.au.
+Email ACI-PRM@health.nsw.gov.au if you would like to be involved in the PRMs Aboriginal Health Working Group.